open-cluster-management-io/governance-policy-propagator/CONTRIBUTING.md

 Before submitting a PR, please perform the following steps:

 - Run steps in [Running tests](README.md#running-tests) in order to verify that the unit and E2E tests are passing

+## Post-submit FOSSA License and Security Scan

+After the Pull Request is submitted, a [FOSSA](https://fossa.com/) scan is run through a GitHub action.
+The scan will verify that the code and its dependencies comply with open source licensing and is free of security vulnerabilities.